TrevorHensel/Wheely-Fast/README.md

 - Brooks Russell
     - bru2@pdx.edu

-For our term project, We are going to be creating a small racing game.
-Where the user(s) can race a small car around a race track.
+For our term project, We are going to be creating a small arcade racing game.
+Where the user can move a small car around a race track.
 We would like the game to use graphics, but we have no previous experience with grpahics so we are still unsure of exactly how we going to accomplish this goal in such a short amount of time.
 We will try our best to get a functioning game by